camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

     - Standard OAuth 2.0 authorization code grant flow
     - Network based authentication.
       - Use network based authentication mechanism to obtain the user identifier, i.e.: MSISDN.
 Set the OAuth sub to the unique user ID in the operator.
-    - 3-legged (obtained access_token is associated to corresponding user identifier)
+    - 3-legged. **So that each access session is associated with the operator, a client_id (which must be the final application using the information) and the corresponding user identifier**.
   - Consent management:
     - Check if user consent is required by lawful basis associated with the declared purpose.
       - If necessary, it will be checked **in the operator's consent master** whether user consent has already been given to the application for the user identifier and declared purpose.